awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-single-ami-products.md

 1. Provide a name for the role, and select **Create role**\.

-1. You should see "The role *rolename* has been created" at the top of the page, and the role should appear in the list of roles\.
+1. You see "The role *rolename* has been created" at the top of the page, and the role appears in the list of roles\.

 On this page, when you select the role that you just created, you can see its ARN in the form *arn:aws:iam::123456789012:role/exampleRole*\.
 Use the ARN for the **IAM access role ARN** when you create change requests, for example, when [adding a new version](#single-ami-adding-version) to your product\.